EzeBernardine/100daysofcode/css-flex/README.md

 The flex-basis CSS property sets the initial main size of a flex item.
 It sets the size of the content box unless otherwise set with box-sizing.
 Note: If the element is not a flexible item, the flex-basis property has no effect.

+-------------------*flex shorthand--------*
+*Syntax flex: flex-grow flex shrink flex basis*
+This is a shorthand property that sets flex-grow, flex-shrink, and flex-basis.